hgomezyuri/hgomezyuri.github.io/_pages/about.md

 My research interests involve public law, comparative law, and political theory.
 In particular, I am interested in the theory and design of what the English-speaking literature has called fourth-branch institutions.

-Previously, in Chile, I worked as a research assistant with Professor [Pablo Marshall](https://www.derecho.uach.cl/index.php/profesores/profesores-jornada-completa/18-cuerpo-academico/639-pablomarshallbarberan.html) on a Fondecyt Project and as a lecturer in the Department of Legal Theory of the [UCSH](https://www.ucsh.cl/) and [UDP](https://www.udp.cl/).
+Previously, in Chile, I worked as a research assistant with Professor [Pablo Marshall](https://www.derecho.uach.cl/index.php/profesores/profesores-jornada-completa/18-cuerpo-academico/639-pablomarshallbarberan.html) on a Fondecyt Project and as a lecturer of courses related to legal theory at [UCSH](https://www.ucsh.cl/) and [UDP](https://www.udp.cl/).